iTwin/itwinjs-core/core/ecschema-metadata/README.md

 ## Description

-The __@bentley/ecschema-metadata__ package contains classes for working with CAD geometry including:
+The __@bentley/ecschema-metadata__ package contains classes for working with EC metadata.

 ## Documentation